 This year’s Star Count saw over two thousand of you send us your night sky counts.
 Now, it’s time for some number-crunching.

 We think that dark and starry skies are a special part of our countryside.
 Nothing beats looking upwards to see velvety blackness, with twinkling constellations as far as the eye can see.

 The best way to see how many stars we can all see in the sky is… to count them!
-So we’re asking people from all across the country to become ‘citizen scientists’.
-Join in by choosing a clear night between 21 and 28 February 2020 and counting the number of stars you can see within the constellation of Orion.
+We asked people to become ‘citizen scientists’ for one week in February 2020, and a record-breaking number of you took part.
+Thank you!

 Your Star Count results will help us to make a map of where star-spotters are enjoying deep, dark skies.
 We’ll be able to show where light pollution is most serious, and work with local councils and others to decide what to do about it.

-This year’s Star Count is supported by the British Astronomical Association.
+The 2020 Star Count was supported by the British Astronomical Association.